-- 2. "FNN" for a failing grade based on a student having neither attended nor withdrawn from a class [link]. - 3.
-"I" (incomplete) should be assigned to a student who, in the judgment of the instructor, has performed at a satisfactory level during a majority of the course but has not completed all the required work by the end of the term due to hardship or other good cause that the instructor deems would make it unjust to penalize that student for not completing the required work on time." [link].
+3. I (incomplete).
+An "I" should be assigned to a student who, in the judgment of the instructor, has performed at a satisfactory level during a majority of the course but has not completed all the required work by the end of the term due to hardship or other good cause that the instructor deems would make it unjust to penalize that student for not completing the required work on time.

-completed, and set a deadline for their completion, which may not exceed one year from the end of the term in which the course was taken.
+a.
+The instructor will inform the student of the missing course requirements and the assignments to be completed, and set a deadline for their completion, which may not exceed one year from the end of the term in which the course was taken.
 During this time, the student may not re-enroll in the course.

-- b.
-A student whose request for an Incomplete has been refused by the instructor may appeal to the principal administrator of the unit offering the course, who may approve or deny the request after consulting with the instructor about the reasons for the refusal. - c.
-At the end of the period allowed, the instructor will update the "I" with a final grade. - d.
-If no final grade has been submitted within one year from the end of the term in which the course was taken, and the student has not been allowed to withdraw, the campus registrar shall change the "I" to an "F." - e.
-Each academic unit shall develop a procedure for maintaining a record of incomplete grades that includes the reasons it was assigned, the deadline for removing it, and a guide for its removal in the event of the absence of the instructor from the campus. - f.
-If the instructor, in consultation with the principal administrator of the unit offering the course, determines that it is not feasible for the student to complete the required work, the student may be given a P or other letter grade based on the work completed, or allowed to withdraw from the course if no grade is feasible. - g.
-For undergraduate students only: If an undergraduate student is not in attendance during the last several weeks of the term, the instructor is permitted to report a grade of "I" if there is reason to believe that the absence was beyond the student's control; otherwise, the instructor shall record a grade of "FN" - 4.
-X (retaken/replaced).
+b.
+A student whose request for an Incomplete has been refused by the instructor may appeal to the principal administrator of the unit offering the course, who may approve or deny the request after consulting with the instructor about the reasons for the refusal.

+c.
+At the end of the period allowed, the instructor will update the "I" with a final grade.

+d.
+If no final grade has been submitted within one year from the end of the term in which the course was taken, and the student has not been allowed to withdraw, the campus registrar shall change the "I" to an "F."

+e.
+Each academic unit shall develop a procedure for maintaining a record of incomplete grades that includes the reasons it was assigned, the deadline for removing it, and a guide for its removal in the event of the absence of the instructor from the campus.

+f.
+If the instructor, in consultation with the principal administrator of the unit offering the course, determines that it is not feasible for the student to complete the required work, the student may be given a P or other letter grade based on the work completed, or allowed to withdraw from the course if no grade is feasible.
+New, based on discussion.

+Prior wording of c and d: "At the end of the year or other period allowed, the instructor will update the "I" with a final grade.
+If the student has not completed the required work, has not been allowed to withdraw, or no final grade has been submitted, the campus registrar shall change the "I" to an "F."

+Prior draft said "not practical."

+Prior draft mentioned only the W option.

+g.
+For undergraduate students only: If an undergraduate student is not in attendance during the last several weeks of the term, the instructor is permitted to report a grade of "I" if there is reason to believe that the absence was beyond the student's control; otherwise, the instructor shall record a grade of "FN."

+4. X (retaken/replaced).
 For undergraduates only: A letter grade may be changed to an "X" when a student has retaken a course.
-The faculty governance organization on each campus may adopt a grade replacement policy consistent with these principles: - a.
-Students shall be allowed to replace the grade in any course unless the faculty of a unit decides that it will not allow its students to replace grades in courses required for a major, minor, certificate, honors program, or other recognition by the unit. - b.
-The "X" shall replace the original grade and be recorded on the student's transcript for the term in which the course was taken the first time.
-The letter grade shall be recorded on the transcript for the term in which the course was retaken.
-The terms do not have to be contiguous. - c.
-The student is required to obtain the consent of the principal administrator of the student's unit.
+The faculty governance organization on each campus may adopt a policy on retaking courses consistent with these principles: